-If you are a family member or friend concerned about a loved one’s alcohol use, we have intervention services to help.
+If you are a family member or friend concerned about a loved one’s alcohol problem or use, we have intervention services to help.
 Our interventionist program can help you come up with a strategy to talk with your loved one about their addiction.
 It can be a difficult conversation to have and often doesn’t involve a black-and-white situation.
 It comes down to how you are going to help your loved one.
 What you’re going to do if he or she denies the help?
 It’s also important to get as much information as possible to make the right kind of decisions and know how best to communicate your concerns.
 We make the assessment process as easy as possible, so that when your loved one is ready to accept treatment, we are ready, too.

 We are focused on the health and healing for anyone who is suffering from drug or alcohol addiction.
 We believe everyone deserves a safe space where they can feel comfortable going through their recovery and learn what they need to know to take control of their health and future.
 At Above It All, our focus is on providing all the necessities to help you through the different stages of recovery, in an environment where you can feel safe and comfortable.

 The goal of our recovery program is to help you achieve long lasting sobriety.
 We want to equip and empower you with what you need to maintain your sobriety after you leave our treatment facility.
 We are available around-the-clock to discuss alcohol addiction treatment options to help you live a sober life.
 Let us know how we can help with your recovery.Find hope.
-Find recovery.
+Find recovery from substance abuse.
 Begin a commitment to lifelong recovery today – for yourself, your friend, or for your loved one.